Yankees vs. Giants prediction, odds, time: 2026 MLB Opening Day picks from proven model

 After 10,000 simulations of Giants vs. Yankees, the model is going Over 7 combined runs.
 New York had the best offense in baseball last year, averaging 5.19 runs per game.
 Most of the top producers are back, including Aaron Judge, Jazz Chisholm Jr., Cody Bellinger and Trent Grisham.
 The Giants, meanwhile, ranked 17th in runs scored last year.
 They hope the addition of contact specialist Luis Arraez into the leadoff spot helps balance a lineup with some power bats such as Rafael Devers, Willy Adames and Matt Chapman.

-SportsLine's model projects more than 1.5 total bases for Judge, Chisholm, and Ben Rice for the Yankees.
+SportsLine's model projects more than 1.5 total bases for Judge, Chisholm and Ben Rice for the Yankees.
 The Giants, meanwhile, are projected to get around 1.5 total bases from Adames and Heliot Ramos.
-The model projected 9.1 combined runs as the Over hits in 64% of simulations.
+The model projects 9.1 combined runs as the Over hits in 63% of simulations.
 Get the Giants vs. Yankees money-line pick at SportsLine.

 How to make Giants vs. Yankees picks